LithiumHou/SigXTalk/README.md

 OPTION 1: remote installation.
 Run the following command in R:
 ```
-if (!require("devtools", quietly = TRUE))
-    install.packages("devtools")  # If you haven't installed devtools before, it may take several minutes.
 devtools::install_github("LithiumHou/SigXTalk", dependencies = T, upgrade = "always")
 ```
 Note: using `devtools::install_github` in Rstudio sometimes causes a github's token issue.
 In this case, you may need to generate a token.
 Please see [here](https://usethis.r-lib.org/articles/git-credentials.html).
 Alternatively, you may try local installation (see below).